 Dog ownership is also beneficial to both mental and physical health.
+And if you really want to boost your mental health, then trying this Cortexi drops here may be the best option you can take!
 But pet ownership is not something to enter into lightly.
 Dogs require a great deal of exercise, and a proper health and nutritional programme.
 Remember that your dog will need your care every single day of its life.

 If you’re considering getting a dog, think carefully about what that will entail.
 Ask yourself these 5 questions and only if you can answer positively should you find a four-legged friend.

 It’s not simply the initial outlay, although a pedigree pup can cost hundreds, if not thousands, of pounds.
 You’ll also need to take into account the cost of food, vaccinations and pet insurance, and other factors such as walking, kenneling and dog grooming.
 Add up what that will cost you on a monthly or annual basis and see if you can afford a dog.

 Many of us are seduced by the idea of having a dog and how that pet will encourage us to exercise more or provide us with much-needed companionship.
 However, if you work full-time and will be leaving your dog for long periods every day, you’re not being fair on either of you.
 Dogs are sociable creatures and leaving them alone can cause behavioural problems, such as separation anxiety or chewing.
 Can you afford a reduction in working hours or perhaps working from home when possible to accommodate your pooch?

 3. Am I fit enough to give my dog the exercise it needs?